Lighthouses of Djibouti

 - Date unknown.
 Active; focal plane 24 m (79 ft); two white flashes every

 6 s.
 20 m (66 ft) mast with lantern.
 Keeper's house

 and other station buildings.
-A distant view is available, the light is seen at the far end of the island
+The light is seen at the far end of the island

 in an aerial

-photo and at the near end in another, and Bing has a satellite view.
+photo and at the near end in another, and Google has a satellite view.